Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Return' and the resource 'caller's own trailing 30-day MCP tool-usage summary', listing specific fields.
-It distinguishes from siblings by focusing on self-usage metrics.
+The description clearly states the tool returns the caller's own trailing 30-day MCP tool-usage summary with specific metrics (total calls, success rate, p50 latency, per-tool counts).
+It distinguishes itself from sibling tools by focusing on MCP usage analytics, which no other tool covers.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.